 It takes some days of adjustments and trial to finally get that sweet spot, but once you’re doing, it’s amazing.
 The Embody was also the heavier and sturdier chair of the three, which I expect this chair will last an awfully very while.
 Bonus, the seat will never go flat.
 It is a 4 cooler sitting chair than the others and truly stays cool while you sit in it.

 The fabric is incredibly comfortable, and while you’ve got need to treat it like fabric, it is a way higher-quality material than what’s on the Gesture, and particularly the Leap.
-Overall, I wont to be very impressed by the build quality of the Embody, it absolutely was far superior to the alternative chairs.
+Overall, I want to be very impressed by the build quality of the Embody, it absolutely was far superior to the alternative chairs.

 Steelcase Gesture vs Herman Miller Embody Chair Comparison